 “Sometimes it’s the best savers who have the hardest time enjoying retirement,” says Robert Delamontagne, PhD, author of “The Retiring Mind.”
 “You’ve crunched the numbers and found that you can afford the lifestyle you’ve planned.
 Yet, spending your savings is more psychologically difficult than you anticipated.”

+But if you’ve worked hard to build a retirement plan that has accounted for retirement risks, you don’t need to feel guilty about enjoying your new life.
 If you’re challenged with changing your mindset from working/saving to retiring/spending, there are several things you can do to ease the transition, enjoy more and stress less.